For some color, texture, height and drama looking at adding some summer bulbs to your garden.

 Elephant Ear Colocasia plants are grown in gardens primarily because of its foliage.
 It has large leaves that are green, “black and purple in color.
 Colocasia can be grown indoors as a houseplant during the winter.

-The Black Beauty, one of the Colocasia varieties, is the least expensive and has broad black-maroon leaves.
+The Black elephant ears are one of the new Colocasia varieties with broad black-maroon leaves.

 For those who prefer plants for foliage that gives the garden the tropical experience, there’s a better variety that offers good foliage called taro.